How Good Is Your Time Management?

 Most people have a "to-do" list of some sort.
 The problem with many of these lists is they are just a collection of things that need to get done.
 There is no rhyme or reason to the list and, because of this, the work they do is just as unstructured.
 So how do you work on To Do List tasks – top down, bottom up, easiest to hardest?

 To work efficiently you need to work on the most important, highest value tasks.
 This way you won't get caught scrambling to get something critical done as the deadline approaches.
 For information on how to start prioritizing your tasks, see Activity Logs , Prioritized To Do Lists , Prioritization , and The Action Priority Matrix, and Eisenhower's Urgent/Important Principle.

 (Questions 5, 9, 11, 12)Your score is 0 out of 0

 Having a plan and knowing how to prioritize it is one thing.
 The next issue is knowing what to do to minimize the interruptions you face during your day.
 It is widely recognized that managers get very little uninterrupted time to work on their priority tasks.
 There are phone calls, information requests, questions from employees, and a whole host of events that crop up unexpectedly.
 Some do need to be dealt with immediately, but others need to be managed.
-Two excellent tools that discuss how to minimize your interrupted time are The Urgent/Important Matrix and Managing Interruptions .
+Our article on Managing Interruptions discusses how you can minimize your interrupted time.

 However, some jobs need you to be available for people when they need help – interruption is a natural and necessary part of life.
 Here, do what you sensibly can to minimize it, but make sure you don't scare people away from interrupting you when they should.